clj-commons/seesaw/README.md

 Note that these properties can also be used with the `(config!)` function which applies them to an existing widget or widgets:

-    (config! (select [:#my-widget]) :enabled? false :text "I'm disabled.")
+    (config! (select root [:#my-widget]) :enabled? false :text "I'm disabled.")

 `(config!)` can be applied to a single widget, or list of widgets, or things that can be turned into widgets.

 ### Selectors

 I hope to one day support general CSS-style selectors for finding and styling widgets in an app.
-For now, the `(select)` function supports locating a widget by `:id` as set at creation time:
+The `(select)` function supports locating a widget by `:id` as set at creation time:

     (button :id :the-button :text "Push me")

        ... later ...

-    (listen (select [:#the-button])
+    (listen (select root [:#the-button])
       :action (fn [e] ... do something ...))

-_I'm not totally happy with this and it will probably change.
-Selecting by id becomes ambiguous if there's more than one root frame in the app, especially if it's a second instance of the same frame type.
-I'll probably chnage this to take a root in addition to the selector unless I think of something better._
+Note that the first argument to `(select)` is always the root of the widget hierarchy to search from and the second argument is always a vector containing the selector.
+I wish the root wasn't necessary, but not requiring it makes it very difficult to support multiple instances of the same frame in one app.
+Suggestions welcome.

 The "all" selector is also supported which will match everything in a sub-tree including the root.
 For example to disable an entire sub-tree:

-    (config! (select [:*] my-panel) :enabled? false)
+    (config! (select my-panel [:*]) :enabled? false)

 At the moment, I'm planning on following the selector conventions established by [Enlive] (https://github.com/cgrand/enlive).
 See also, the apparently defunct [Java CSS] (http://weblogs.java.net/blog/2008/07/17/introducing-java-css) project to get an idea where this may lead.

 _Of all the areas of Seesaw, I think this is the least stable.
-You may be best off just binding widgets to variables and passing them around_
+You may be best off just binding widgets to variables and passing them around._

 ### Creating a Frame